 Couples in Idaho can also choose to base their divorce on the no-fault ground of "irreconcilable differences," which simply means the couple can't get along and there's no chance they will get back together.
 (ID ST § 32-6030.)

-To file for divorce in Idaho, the person filing for divorce (known as the plaintiff or the petitioner) must have been a resident of the state for at least six full weeks.
-After the divorce papers are served on the other spouse, there’s a waiting period of at least 20 days before a judgment can be entered.
+To file for divorce in Idaho, the person asking for the divorce (known as the plaintiff or the petitioner) must have been a resident of the state for at least six full weeks.
+(ID ST § 32-701.)

-Idaho is a community property state, which means that all of the assets and debts that the couple acquired during the marriage are divided equally between the two parties at divorce.
+Idaho is a community property state, which means that unless there are compelling reasons to do otherwise, all of the assets and debts that the couple acquired during the marriage will be divided equally at divorce.
 Any property or debt that the parties had before getting married remains separate property of the original owner unless that person added the other spouse to title during the marriage.
+(ID ST § 32-712).

 The judge may order one party to pay alimony to the other, either in monthly payments or a lump sum amount.
-There are many factors that a judge would look at in setting the alimony amount and the duration of alimony, including the earning abilities of both spouses, the duration of the marriage, and the financial resources of the spouse asking for alimony.
+There are many factors that a judge would look at in setting the alimony amount and duration, including both spouses' earning abilities, the length of the marriage, and the financial resources of the spouse asking for alimony.
+(ID ST § 32-705).

 Child support is a payment made from one parent (typically the higher-earning parent) to the other parent to cover the basic necessities of life, like food, shelter, and clothing for the child.
 Courts strive to make sure that the child’s standard of living remains the same after divorce as it was during the marriage.

 In Idaho, the court may order either or both parents owing a duty of support to a to pay an amount reasonable or necessary for his or her support and education until the child is 18 years of age.
 In deciding the amount, the court will consider all relevant factors including: